-- (a) Excess parking created that is less than an additional ten (10) percent or fifty (50) spaces (whichever is less) than the requirements set forth in UDC may use any of the approved surface types listed in this chapter for the additional spaces; - (b) For excess parking created that is equal to or greater than an additional ten (10) percent or fifty (50) spaces (whichever is less) than the requirements set forth in Sub-Section 14.2.2 B, all excess spaces must be Hard Pervious surface types. - B. Parking Restrictions - (a) Parking of abandoned, or non-operating vehicles, shall not be kept in front or side yards for more than a temporary period as may be allowed in the City's abandoned vehicle ordinance, or 30 days, whichever is more. - (b) Parking of vehicles in front and side lawns shall not be permitted in residential areas of the City.
+- (a) Excess parking created that is less than an additional ten (10) percent or fifty (50) spaces (whichever is less) than the requirements set forth in UDC may use any of the approved surface types listed in this chapter for the additional spaces; - (b) For excess parking created that is equal to or greater than an additional ten (10) percent or fifty (50) spaces (whichever is less) than the requirements set forth in Sub-Section 14.2.2 B, all excess spaces must be Hard Pervious surface types. - (3) Pavement in City Rights-of-Way - (a) Driveways and any pavement in rights-of-ways to be designed with Six (6) inch thick concrete and as required in Appendix C Parking, Streets, and Roadways. - B. Parking Restrictions - (a) Parking of abandoned, or non-operating vehicles, shall not be kept in front or side yards for more than a temporary period as may be allowed in the City's abandoned vehicle ordinance, or 30 days, whichever is more.

+(b) Parking of vehicles in front and side lawns shall not be permitted in residential areas of the City.
 No more than 45% of a required front yard may be used for paved area and parking in single family residential districts.
-Parking spaces and the parking of vehicles shall only be within the designated parking spaces or in driveways, with no more than one vehicle per parking space. - C. Markings
+Parking spaces and the parking of vehicles shall only be within the designated parking spaces or in driveways, with no more than one vehicle per parking space.

+C. Markings